 In 1979, CTY was created as an independent entity to administer the Johns Hopkins Talent Search and academic programs, while Dr. Stanley focused on offering educational counseling to the ablest mathematical reasoners, that is, students who scored 700 or more on SAT-M before age 13.

-SET now serves an international population of exceptional students who score 700 or more on SAT-Math or SAT-Critical Reading before the age of 13, providing them with counseling and other services, including SET publications.
-SET’s alumni are followed up over time, which aids our effort to identify effective interventions for serving exceptionally talented students (see SET Research & Advocacy).
+SET now serves an international population of exceptional students who score 700 or more on SAT-Math or SAT-Critical Reading before the age of 13, providing them with counseling and other services, including the SET Precollege Newsletter.
+SET’s alumni are followed over time, which aids our effort to identify effective interventions for serving exceptionally talented students (see SET Research & Advocacy).